How would you like to earn £5-10 for just 10-20 minutes of your time, from the comfort of your own sofa?

-Well you really can do this by testing websites and apps through sites like usertesting.com.
+Well you really can do this!
+You can make money by testing websites and apps.
 It’s an easy way to make a bit of extra cash, you just need to know how to sign yourself up for it.

-- The websites you need to know about
+- Make money by testing websites: The websites you need to know about

-There are websites which you are able to sign up to who will list all the available testing opportunities and, if you’re selected, provide you with the instructions you’ll need to complete a test.
+There are websites which you’re able to sign up to who will list all the make money through testing opportunities and, if you’re selected, provide you with the instructions you’ll need to complete a test.